 BOMA California preserves and promotes the interests of California commercial real estate professionals through legislative and regulatory advocacy in Sacramento.

-Summary: Would require the California Building Standards Commission to assemble a functional recovery working group comprised of certain state entities and members of the construction and insurance industries, as specified.
-The bill would require the group, by July 1, 2020, to investigate and determine criteria for a “functional recovery” standard following a seismic event, for all or some building occupancy classifications and to direct the commission to propose the appropriate building standards, as specified.
-The bill would require the commission to produce a document providing guidance to, among others, building owners and local jurisdictions regarding function recovery after a seismic event, in the event that new building standards are not in place by January 1, 2023, as specified.
+Summary: Would require the California Building Standards Commission, by June 30, 2021, to assemble a functional recovery working group comprised of certain state entities and members of the construction and insurance industries, as specified.
+The bill would require the working group, by June 30, 2023, to consider whether a “functional recovery” standard is warranted for all or some building occupancy classifications, using specified criteria, and to investigate the practical means of implementing that standard, as specified.
+The bill would require the working group to advise the appropriate state agencies to propose the building standards, as specified.
+The bill would authorize the commission to adopt regulations based upon the recommendations from the working group for nonresidential occupancies.
+The bill would define “functional recovery” for purposes of these provisions, as specified.

 Summary: Would state the intent of the Legislature to enact legislation to reform the electric vehicle charging infrastructure approval process employed by the Public Utilities Commission to help ensure that by 2030, California will safely install enough electric vehicle charging ports to meet the demand for charging infrastructure through public and private investment.